 Years ago, parents warned kids not to sit too close to the TV because it would harm their eyes.
 Now, the ubiquitous nature of smartphones mean that screens are in front of us most of the day, and most of us need to rest our eyes from too much screen time.

-If your young children use your phone, part of your phone’s child-proofing process should include a new free Android app from Samsung called Samsung Safety Screen.
+If your young children use your phone, part of your phone’s child-proofing process should include a new free Android app from Samsung called Samsung Safety Screen [No Longer Available].
 The app is simple but important: it uses the device’s front camera to detect if a face is too close to the screen.

 When a kid is holding the device right up to his head, the app pops up and reminds him to increase the distance.